Labubu doll maker says profits set to soar 350%

 Unweaning demand for ugly elvish dolls drives Pop Mart’s soaring profits

-Chinese toymaker Pop Mark said it is expecting the massive popularity of Labubu dolls to lead to soaring profits for the first six months of the year.
+Chinese toymaker Pop Mart said it is expecting the massive popularity of Labubu dolls to lead to soaring profits for the first six months of the year.

 The popularity of the fang-toothed plush toy spread like a wildfire after celebrities like Blackpink's Lisa and Rihanna were seen flaunting them on their luxury bags.